jharwell/fordyca/README.md

      pull`.

-  2. Updating the `fordyca`, `rcppsw` cmake submodules by running `git submodule update` in the root of each repository.
+  2. Updating the `fordyca`, `rcppsw` cmake submodules by running `git submodule update --recursive --remote` in the root of each repository.

   If the problem perists, open an issue.